 The ICOLD/UNEP expert panel acknowledged the powerful and important role that mine-specific and global economics played in the failure trend to which they were pointing.
 Most papers on cause, while tending to focus on engineering causes, recognize the adverse effect of falling grades, the resulting increase in mining costs per ton, and the attending squeeze on margins.

-The predecessor of this database was a data set developed for three research papers exploring these effects of mine and global economics in depth on the frequency and severity of catastrophic failures.
+The predecessor of this database was a data set developed for three research papers exploring these effects of mine-specific and global economics in depth on the frequency and severity of catastrophic failures.

-Bowker Chambers (2015) Bowker, L.N.; Chambers, D.M.
+Bowker Chambers (2015) Bowker, L.N. and Chambers, D.M.
 The Risk, Public Liability, and Economics of Tailings Storage Facility Failures.
 Earthworks Action 2015.

 This mapped the world trend of frequency of “very serious” failures against the world trend in falling grades, establishing through canonical correlation analysis the likely existence of a strong linear relationship in data known as of 12/31/2009.

-Bowker Chambers (2016) Bowker, L.N.; Chambers, D.M.
+Bowker Chambers (2016) Bowker, L.N. and Chambers, D.M.
 Root Causes of Tailings Management Failures: The Severity of Consequence of Failures Attributed to Overtopping 1915–2015.

 This used the same data set as Bowker and Chambers (2015) and examined the distribution of “very serious” failures across all thee ICOLD/UNEP expert panel-established cause-of-failure elements, finding that, except for codes associated with liquefaction (earthquake and slope instability), the distribution of high-severity failures was essentially the same, suggesting a common root case, previously posited as global and mine-specific economics.